 Purchasing Neutral Grain Spirit

-Neutral Grain Spirit, or NGS, is often viewed as a dirty word in the spirits industry.
+Neutral Grain Spirit, or NGS, is often viewed as a dirty word in the spirits industry (outside of Gin, because every Gin has to start as a neutral grain spirit legally).
 But I think it deserves a little understanding before you make your own decision.
 Instead of buying a finished spirit that’s ready to sell, this is when a distiller purchases the base alcohol for the spirit they plan to create.
 So a clear, neutral flavor spirit made from any of the commonly used grains or ingredients used in alcohol distillation (wheat, corn, potato, grape, a blend of a few, etc…).

 Contract Distilling is the best of both worlds for newly starting out distilleries, in my opinion.
 It helps them keep their start-up costs low but also gives them more input and influence into the final spirit.
 Essentially contract distilling is when distiller A asks Distiller B, who has their own in-house distillery to make their spirit for them.
 Distiller A gets input and Distiller B gets to experiment to make something different and new.
 Win-win!
 Sometimes this could simply be a partnership to create that base, NGS-like, spirit with a bit more input.
 Other times it could be a more complete production collaboration with Distillery B not only creating the liquid, but also helping with the blending, flavoring and aging in accordance with Distillery A’s input.
 Usually it’s somewhere in between those extremes.
 This is also a great way for Distillery A to learn before investing in their own distillery.